Importance of High Quality, Nutritional Dog Food

 - Wellness Core

 Most people spend around $200 on food monthly for themselves, and much more for those who have children and families.
-You could invest in a high quality dog food for even a fourth of that.
+You could invest in high-quality dog food for even a fourth of that.
 Why skimp out on something as important as your dog’s health?